 This small Pacific Ocean nation has become a hotspot for divers determined to experience these fleeting spawning phenomenons.
 Like anything involving nature, luck still plays its part.
 But, local guides and captains have become skilled at predicting the exact time and place that particular spawning events occur.

-In this article, we’ll highlight some of Palau’s iconic spawning spectacles, the species involved, and the factors that play a part in their predictability – helping you understand exactly what experiences are on offer here, and when to visit this year for the very best chances.
+In this article, we draw on our dive travel experts’ personal experience to highlight some of Palau’s iconic spawning spectacles, the species involved, and the factors that play a part in their predictability – helping you understand exactly what experiences are on offer here, and when to visit for the very best chances.

 When and why does Palau’s spawning occur?